Skip to main content

 The Stamp recognizes the importance of having the proper decor for a successful event.
 However some decorations can be damaging to the facility and/or its equipment.
 The Stamp defines decorations as something used for decorating, adornment, or embellishment.
 This includes but is not limited to pictures, posters, paper products, and lighting.

-1. Clients/guests will be charged cost of repairs resulting from use of any decoration.
+1. Clients/guests will be charged cost of repairs resulting from use of any type of decoration.

 2. Decorations/displays must be free standing.
 Nothing may be affixed in any manner to any surface, including the floor.
-Expressly prohibited is: nailing, tacking, taping materials to painted surfaces, glass surfaces, woodwork; or fastening display materials to draperies, light fixtures, and/or ceiling.
+Expressly prohibited is: nailing, tacking, or taping material to painted surfaces, doors, glass, woodwork; or fastening display materials to draperies, light fixtures, and/or the ceiling.

-4. Candles or any open flames are strictly forbidden, no exceptions.
+5. Candles or any open flames are strictly prohibited.

 7. Any painting and/or construction of decorations/displays in the Stamp must be approved in advance.